 How do you know which search terms are the best?

-The Keyword Planner gives you a lot of data to work with, and initially it’s not easy to see how it all combines to affect your choice.
-Should you target the keywords with the most monthly traffic, so that you get the most visitors?
-Should you target the terms with the lowest competition score because you’ll be able to move up the ranks faster?
-The answer depends on a variety of factors, but the list below should help you with the decision:
+Keyword research tools give you a lot of data to work with, and initially, it’s not easy to see how it all combines to affect your choice.
+Should you target the keywords with the most monthly traffic?
+Should you target the terms with the lowest competition score?
+The answer depends on a few key factors:

 Search Volume

-This metric is easy to understand at face value, but can be misleading.
-Obviously more search volume means more opportunities for users to visit your site, but a term with higher search traffic is not always better than one with lower search traffic.
+This metric is easy to understand at face value but can be misleading.
+Obviously, more search volume means more opportunities for users to visit your site, but a term with higher traffic is not always better.
 For a water ski dealer in Miami, the phrase “Buy a water ski in Miami” with 500 monthly searches will likely bring in more direct sales than “water ski” with its 50,000 searches per month.
-The first group of 500 users have a specific need that the dealer can meet, whereas the 50,000 users searching for “water ski” might just have a general interest in the sport.
-On the contrary, an extreme sports blog that makes money via page-view advertising will likely be better off with the “water ski” term.
-They make money for every visitor that sees an ad, so their profit is tied directly to how much traffic their page receives, regardless of what the user does afterwards.
-Search volume is an important metric to consider, but is not the only aspect to consider when choosing your target terms.
+The first group has a specific need the dealer can meet, whereas the 50,000 users might just be looking for a Wikipedia definition.
+Search volume is an important metric, but it is not the only aspect to consider.

 Search Intent